-The criteria for dose modification of dabrafenib, trametinib, and AT13387 are detailed below.
+The criteria for dose modification of dabrafenib, trametinib, and INCB039110 are detailed below.
 In the setting of toxicities of sufficient severity justifying dose modification, every effort will be made to identify the related medication.
-In the setting where the offending agent is difficult to determine, dose modification will occur with each agent.
+In the setting where the offending agent is difficult to determine, dose modification will occur with each agent according to the specified dose modifications for each agent.